SetaSouto/feathers-rabbitmq-transport/README.md

 # Feathers RabbitMQ Transport

-Configure a `broker` transport that uses a one-way message broker pattern to use to the services of the app.
+Configure a `broker` transport that uses a one-way message broker pattern to use to expose the services of the app.

 ## Quick start